Here are eight tips to help you take gorgeous cake photography.

-Your camera can struggle to focus when there’s not enough light, or when it’s faced with a low-contrast or uniformly-coloured scene.
+Your camera can struggle to focus when there’s not enough light.
+Or when it’s faced with a low-contrast or uniformly-colored scene.
 The AF system can’t locate a clear edge.

 In these situations, the lens will focus back and forth, looking for something to lock onto.

 You can have this issue in cake photography.
-A large part of your frame may be dominated by one colour or tone.
+A large part of your frame may be dominated by one color or tone.
 You may not be able to focus where you want.

 This means that you need to be very precise with your focusing.
 Being just a touch off can cause you to completely miss focus.